anuragxxd/anuragxxd/README.md

 # Hi, I am Anurag

 I'm a University Student in India, pursing Computer Science as intrest.
-I've been actively involved as open-source contributor to projects, where I am trying to solve the problems faced by community and imporve my skills.
+I've been actively involved as open-source contributor to different projects, where I am trying to solve the problems faced by community and imporve my skills.
 I've been doing this from around 2019.

 Other than that, I like to read mythologies & playing games.